dafny-lang/dafny/docs/HowToFAQ/FAQRedundantCase.md

 ---
-title: I just realized that a function I was compiling had a type-error inside a match case.
+title: I just realized that a function I was compiling had a type error inside a match case.
 Instead of giving a compile error I was getting a redundant clause warning for the second case.
 What is the reason for this?
 ---

 ## Question